Burdj3/Burdj3/README.md

-- 👋 Hi, I’m @Burdj3 .
-Most people just call me Jack.
-- 👀 I’m interested in getting better at coding.
-I'd like to write cleaner code more efficiently, and learn how to make some cool applications.
-- 🌱 I’m currently learning Computer Science @ University of Houston - Clear Lake.
-- 💞️ I’m looking to collaborate on anything really.
-I want to learn new things such as cloud storage and how to design better user interfaces.
-I'm also interested in learning more about Unreal Engine specifically since I'd enjoy making indie games in my free time.
-- 📫 How to reach me: email me at burdj3@gmail.com
+### Hi there, I'm Jack - or Burdj3 in this case 👋

+## I'm a Husband, Dog-Dad, and Developer!
+- I'm currently working on building a personal work out app
+- 🌱 I'm currently learning more about React Native and cross platform app development
+- 👯 I'm looking to collaborate with more experienced developers to learn more from their projects
+- 🥅 2022 Goals: Step out of my comfort zone and contribute more to Open Source projects
+- ⚡ Fun fact: I love to go rock climbing and get outdoors

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Burdj3)](https://github.com/anuraghazra/github-readme-stats)